Beyond the Nurse Corps

 How About Schooling Options for Those Wanting to Further Their Degrees?

 Military nurses looking to advance their education to obtain an MSN or higher also have an advantage.
 The GI Bill allows nurses to enjoy covered tuition and university fees after 36 months of service.
 For those who serve less than 36 months, tuition fees are prorated.

 The Montgomery GI Bill is for those who are still on active duty.
 Members pay $100 per month and can receive education benefits for up to 36 months.
 For more information, please click here.

 The post-9/11 GI Bill Yellow Ribbon is another benefit that veteran military nurses can utilize.
-This allows for approved institutions to fully or partially refund the student's tuition and fees that exceed the established limit for private schools.
-Usually, a cap is placed for higher learning at private schools- the Yellow Ribbon Program covers costs that exceed that cap.
+This allows for approved institutions to fully or partially refund the student’s tuition and fees that exceed the established limit for private schools.
+Usually, a cap is placed on higher learning at private schools- the Yellow Ribbon Program covers costs that exceed that cap.
 For more information and FAQs about this program, please click here.

 The U.S. Department of Veteran Affairs has a plethora of information for military members.
 Nurses are encouraged to browse the website for more details.